Ashayp31/LDM_geometry_invariant/README.md

 ## Intro
 This codebase contains code for performing generative modelling of 3D medical imaging with diffusion models in addition to super-resolution tasks.
 It supports the use of DDPMs in addition to LDMs for higher dimensional data.
 This work is the official implementation of [1] applied to 3D CT data.
-This codebase contains the code to perform unsupervised out-of-distribution detection with diffusion models.

 It supports the use of DDPMs as well as Latent Diffusion Models (LDM) for dealing with higher dimensional data.
 It is based on work published in [1] and [2].